sunnyvalechha/Devops-Prep/README.md

 * Primary component of Control Plane - API server, ETCD, Scheduler, Controler Manager.
 * Primary component of Data Plane - Kubelet, Container runtime, Kube proxy.

-* When we run a 'kubectl' command to create deployment over the kubernetes cluster initially this request sent to API server.
+* When we run a 'kubectl' command to create resources on the kubernetes cluster initially this request sent to API server.
 * API server performs the authentication and authorization.
 * If the request is valid, it sends the request to the scheduler.
 * Then, scheduler decide on which node the pod has to be scheduled.
-* It takes pod affinity, node affinity everything into consideration and identifies right nodes for the pod.
+* It takes pod affinity, node affinity, taints & tolerations everything into consideration and identifies right nodes for the pod.
 * Once the scheduler identifies right node for the pod, API server forward the request to the kubelet on that particular node.
-* Kubelet invokes container runtime such as docker shim, CRI-o, or container D
+* Kubelet calls container runtime such as docker shim, CRI-o, or container D
-* Then, container runtime takes the responsibility of running the container within the pod.
+* Then, container runtime takes the responsibility to run the container in the pod.
 * This is how pod is executed using Kubernetes components.
-* Once the pod or any kubernetes resource is executed API server passes the information to ETCD.
+* Once this kubernetes resource is executed API server passes the information to ETCD.
 * And whenever we create a deployment it is maintained by replica set controller, such controller are managed by controller manager component of Kubernetes.

 Q: How various components of Kubernetes interact with each other?
-- Here we need to explain what happens when "kubectl apply" command is executed on deployment or on pod.
-How any resource is created on cluster?
+- Here we need to explain what happens when "kubectl apply" command is executed on deployment or on any resource.
+How any resources is created on cluster?

 * "kubectl apply -f deployment.yml" a request is sent to API server component.
 * API server perform authenticate & authorization to see if user has right permission to apply configuration.